Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

 We next prove part (b) for $p=1$.
 We just have to consider the result of joining the two components in the cycle $L\pm L'$.
 We saw that $L$ is homologous to $H$ and hence maps to $K$, so it remains to check that the result $K'$ of joining the components of $L'$ pairs trivially with $\kappa$.
 Indeed, the singularities of $K'$ do not coincide with the chords of $\kappa$, so by Lemma \ref{L:Cocycles} (a) and Lemma \ref{L:Pairing}, $K'$ is zero in homology, and part (b) is proven for $p=1$.
 A picture of $K'$ is shown in Figure \ref{F:SingularKnot}.

 We now prove the statement for $p=1$ in part (c).
-Recall that for $i=1,2$, we have sections $\iota_i: \K_1^n \to \LL{1}{n}$ of the restrictions $\rho_i: \LL{1}{n} \to \K_1^n$ to the $i$-th component, as described after the map \eqref{Eq:LinksToKnotsFibn}.
-The classes $(\iota_1)_*(K)$, $(\iota_2)_*(K)$, and $L\pm L'$, and for $n$ even the class $H$ are all in the image of the Hurewicz map.
-Indeed, we have already identified them with (images of) elements of homotopy groups.
-It is easy to see that
+Recall that for $j=1,2$, we have sections $\iota_j: \K_1^n \to \LL{1}{n}$, as in Definition \ref{D:Inclusion}, of the restrictions $\rho_j: \LL{1}{n} \to \K_1^n$ from Definition \ref{D:Restriction}.
+The classes $(\iota_1)_*(K)$, $(\iota_2)_*(K)$, and $L\pm L'$ are all in the image of the Hurewicz map because they are the images of $[b_{21},b_{31}]$ under maps induced by maps of spaces.
+For $n$ even, we likewise identified $H$ with the image of an element in a homotopy group.
+Next, it is easy to see that

 Thus for $n$ odd (respectively even) these 3 (respectively 4) classes are linearly independent.
-Recall that $\pi_*(\LL{1}{n}) \otimes \Q$ is known to be 3-dimensional for $n$ odd and 4-dimensional for $n$ even \cite{Songhafouo-Turchin:HHA}, as discussed in the proof of Lemma \ref{L:Cocycles} (c).
+Recall from Theorem \ref{T:TripodHedgehog} $\dim \pi_*(\LL{1}{n}) \otimes \Q$ is 3 (respectively 4) for $n$ odd (respectively even).
 Furthermore, $(\iota_1)_*(K)$, $(\iota_2)_*(K)$, and $L\pm L'$ cannot be proper multiples of other classes because each one maps to a generator of $\pi_{2n-6}\K_1^n$.
 The same is true for $H$ because by Theorem \ref{T:Lambda}, graphing from a sphere is a split injection.
 So part (c) is proven for $p=1$.

 To prove parts (a), (b), and (c) in the case of arbitrary $p$, we use diagram \eqref{Eq:BigDiagram} below.
 Each horizontal arrow is a graphing map, and each vertical arrow is given by joining two components.
 By Proposition \ref{P:JG=GJ}, each square commutes.